14-year-old Dev Shah of Florida wins Scripps National Spelling Bee with final word ‘psammophile’ | News Channel 3-12

 By Steve Almasy, CNN

-(CNN) — Dev Shah, a 14-year-old from Largo, Florida, won the 2023 Scripps National Spelling Bee on Thursday night, correctly spelling psammophile to take the $50,000 first prize.
+(CNN) — Dev Shah, a 14-year-old from Largo, Florida, won the 2023 Scripps National Spelling Bee on Thursday night, correctly spelling the word ‘psammophile’ to take home the $50,000 first prize.

-“It’s surreal. … My legs are still shaking,” he said at the competition in National Harbor, Maryland.

 Eleven students made the finals after 11 million people entered spelling competitions throughout the world.

+In an interview Friday on “CNN This Morning,” Shah said, “I didn’t know if it was happening – if it was real or not.”

-The preliminary rounds began Tuesday, while the quarterfinals and semifinals took place Wednesday.
+The preliminary rounds were held Tuesday, while the quarterfinals and semifinals took place Wednesday.

+In Thursday’s finals in National Harbor, Maryland, Dev correctly spelled schistorrhachis, aegagrus, rommack and tolsester.
+In the word meaning round, Dev picked the right definition of chiromancy, identifying it as someone who tells fortunes using lines on the palm of the hand.

+Now that it’s over, he can admit the competition was a nail-biter, or to use some words from his Merriam-Webster dictionary he definitely knows how to spell: laborious, grueling, Augean and moiling.

 The-CNN-Wire